 To improve that accuracy, you must leverage all of their behavioral data across various touchpoints and channels so that you can build weighted algorithms based on patterns of behavior over time, like this:

-This prospect is currently in the consideration stage, but their behaviors occur in a completely random order; not in a linear fashion from stage to stage.
+This prospect is currently in the consideration stage, but their behaviors occur in utterly random order, not in a linear fashion from stage to stage.
 Trying to identify a consumer’s buyer journey stage based on just one or two of their behaviors can easily lead to a wrong assumption.
 Above is a much more realistic view of how customer behavior can look, and by considering all of their actions, their current journey stage becomes clearer.

 This category can be a strong predictive indicator of loyalty or churn and, therefore, lifetime value.
 It looks at: